3 REASONS WHY WE SHOULDN’T PRODUCE MORE PLASTIC THAN WE NEED

 A group of Black-headed gulls on the French coast of Brittany.
 Credit: Yalakom

 Seabirds lead a precarious existence.
-Their marine habitats worldwide are littered with so much plastic trash that they often mistake plastic for food.
-As a result, scientists recently estimated that 90% of all individual seabirds have ingested plastic debris by now, compared to only 5% in 1960.
+Their marine habitats worldwide are littered with so much plastic waste that they often mistake plastic for food.
+Scientists recently estimated that by now 90% of all individual seabirds have ingested plastic debris, compared to only 5% in 1960.
+Continue reading

 A NASA screenshot of the Presqu’ile de Quiberon